Alex-Momotov/dotfiles/README.txt

 - Add 'export GITHUB_TOKEN=12345' to ~/.company_vars (actual token is in the password manager).

 system preferences
+- dock on left side, put all apps on it
 - trackpad scrolling speed
 - mouth scrolling speed
 - turn off scrolling inertia